dr3s/csv-wrangler/README.md

 * Install Node >= 8.9
 * npm install
 * npm run build
-* npm pack
-* npm i -g csv-wrangler-{version}.tgz
+* npm link
-* Create a new project and add csv-wrangler as dependency
+* Create a new project and add csv-wrangler as dependency or npm link csv-wrangler
 * Check out the API documentation starting with the [wrangle function](globals.html#wrangle])

 ## Architecture Overview